kauri-hero/Node/USER-INTERFACE-INTERFACE.md

 ##### Description:
 This is a message used to change a parameter whilst the Node is running.
-The range of supported parameters (available to be set by this command) may get larger with time.You always can set only a value for a single parameter.
-Multiple queries are not permitted and a warning message is displayed at such case.
-Also, this command with no parameters will call a warning since does not serve either that way.
+The range of supported parameters (available to be set by this command) may get larger with time.

 The `name` field in the payload is the name of the parameter which the user wants to modify and has this form: e.g. start-block or gas-price (with a dash between words).

-The `value` field in the payload is the value which the user wants to assign to the respective parameter newly.
+The `value` field in the payload is the value to be assigned to the parameter.
+It must always be specified as a string, even for parameters whose values are natively of other types.
-There is a parsing check on the side of the CLI UI which warrants that an unparseable value will not reach the code on the side of the Node if numeric parameters are in considerations.

 #### `setConfiguration`
 ##### Direction: Response